mecid/mecid.github.io/_posts/2020-05-27-mastering-images-in-swiftui.md

 category: Mastering SwiftUI views
 ---

-This week I want to talk to you about another view component that we have in *SwiftUI*.
+This week I want to talk to you about another view component that we have in SwiftUI.
 Today we will deep dive into image view.
 Image view provides us a lot of nice features that we don't have in *UIImageView* like rendering mode, resizing options, interpolation, etc.

 #### Basics
 As we usually do, let's start with the basics.
 I've put an image in my asset catalog to show you some examples.